A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 );
 ```
 Unlike in the previous example, this time we did not manually specify the return Var,
-so the compiler will randomly generate a Var to represent the return handle of this DExp
+so the compiler will randomly generate a Var to represent the result handle of this DExp

 But we don't know what the randomly generated Var is called anymore,
 so we need to use ResultHandle[^4] to use it